vincentchachere/Azure-Network-Protocols/README.md

 <ins>EXPLANATION</ins>: We will filter by SSH traffic now.
 To simply put it SSH is similar to remote desktop, except you get access to the other computers' command line.
 So, instead of pinging VM2 you will SSH into VM2 from VM1.
 In other words, connect from VM1 into VM2 via SSH.

-- Click: `Green Wireshark Icon' in the top left corner of your Wireshark screen under 'Edit'.
+- Click: `Green Wireshark Icon` in the top left corner of your Wireshark screen under 'Edit'.

+- Select: `Continue without saving`

-- Type in: `SSH`
+- Type in: `ssh`

 <p align="center">
 <img width="800" alt="isolated" src=""><br>